codewizwit/codewizwit/README.md

 - Created a repo called [curiosity-documentation](https://github.com/codewizwit/curiousity-documentation) where I turn tricky dev topics into bite-sized explanations (like a ‘null vs undefined’ guide told through a toilet paper meme)
 - Contributor to **Responsible AI Institute** working group on governance and standards
 - Blogger at [Medium](https://codewizwit.medium.com) covering responsible AI, developer ethics, tips and field notes
+- Philly Crew Committee Hype coordinator - Shaping culture and connection across the Philly office @ Vanguard.
+Coordinating events, moments, and energy that keep the crew thriving
 - Believer in building tools that make collaboration faster, testing smarter, and teams more human

 ---